cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

     })
 ```

 Note the use of a default gas price so that you can use `"auto"` later on.
-You do not need to put a high price because you are on your local machine or a test net anyway for this `experiment.ts`.
+You do not need to put a high price because you are on your local machine or a test net for this `experiment.ts`.

 ### Create a game